brandon-prescott/cs50x_highlights/README.md

 **Finance:** Fake trading application built using the Python Flask framework that allows users to buy and sell company stocks.

-**Jobs (final project):** Web scraper that automatically searches Software Engineering job postings, extracts the summary information and writes it to a database and CSV file.
+**Jobs (final project):** Web scraper that automatically searches job postings, extracts the summary information and writes it to a database and CSV file.